 How do I compromise my income tax debt?

-File a formal consumer proposal with a licensed trustee.
+File a formal consumer proposal with a licensed insolvency trustee.
 CRA will not accept informal proposals from credit counsellors, financial advisors or any other non-trustees.

 Does the amount I owe to Canada Revenue Agency affect my options?